wiseman-timelord/WGet-GGUF-Hug/README.md

 ```

 ## Usage
-1. Clone the repository or download the scripts.
-2. Run the installer (setup batch script) to ensure `wget.exe` is installed and folders are set up.
+1. Copy WGet-LLM-Hug to its own folder, then run `Setup-Install.Bat`, this sets up, `wget.exe` and folders.
-3. Use the launcher script to start the PowerShell script.
+2. Run `Setup-Install.Bat`, Use the launcher to start the PowerShell script.
-4. Follow the on-screen prompts to initiate downloads, scan folders, or exit the program.
+3. Create folder for model to download to, and put in it, config.json and the readme.md, from HuggingFace.
+4. Partially download the model file, then cancel the download and copy the link it gave (it must be done like this).
+5. Run `WGet-LLM-Hug.Bat`, select `Enter URL`from the menu, and paste the link, it will now download.
+6. When download is finished then move it from `.\Completed` to the model folder you made.

 ## Requirements
 - Windows 7/8.1/10/11